aperium/Primal-to-Fluidigm/README.md

   - each multiplexing pool avoids overlapping amplicons.
   - extra space for primers in any pool can be filled with gSSRs or other kinds of markers.
     - may require running primal scheme on these gSSRs.
+  - recommendations from Fluidigm to not to combine primers that are close to each other on the genome (separated by 5Kb) within each pool and to check in silico for primer dimer formation and priming within PCR products for each pool.
 - [ ] improve flow with MAKE / Snakemake

 ## Notes